Claim a $50 Free Bet just for signing up with DraftKings Sports book by clicking here.

 Tennessee may not have casinos or racetracks, but soon it will offer online sports betting.
-The Volunteer State is one of nearly two dozen states that have legalized sports betting since the Supreme Court ruling striking down the Professional and Amateur Sports Protection Act (PASPA).
+The Volunteer State is one of nearly two dozen states that have legalized sports betting since the Supreme Court ruling that struck down the Professional and Amateur Sports Protection Act (PASPA).

 The state officially legalized Tennessee sports betting in May 2019, despite Gov. Bill Lee refusing to sign the bill.
 Now, it is a matter of getting the industry off the ground.
 And we finally have a promise from regulators that launch date will come on Nov.
 1, 2020.

-Tennessee’s unique status as a state with hardly any gambling and more open licensing than other states means TN could surprise us as the industry develops.
+Tennessee’s unique status as a state with hardly any gambling and more open licensing than other states means it could surprise us as the industry develops.

 PlayTenn is here to cover all the latest TN sports betting news, including which operators will be in the state when they will launch, and what kind of online betting apps and bets they will offer.

 Here is a look at what needs to still happen before TN sports betting can go live: